Export Controls and Trade Sanctions

 Submitting a proposal for a grant or contract?
 Check YES on the Grant Proposal Endorsement Form ("blue sheet"); someone will contact you.

-For any projects that will:
+For any projects (whether funded with Middlebury resources or external grants or contracts) that will:

 - be conducted abroad

 - involve bringing foreign nationals to the United States

 - involve transferring equipment to other countries

 Middlebury: Franci Farnsworth

 H-1B temporary work visa applications (Form I-129)

 Center for Nonproliferation Studies (CNS) at the Monterey Institute